WebAssembly/design/BinaryEncoding.md

 #### Function Entry

 Each function entry describes a function that can be optionally named, imported and/or exported.
 Non-imported functions must contain a function body.
+Imported and exported functions must have a name.
+Imported functions do not contain a body.

 | Field | Type |  Present?  | Description |
 | ----- |  ----- |  ----- |  ----- |